Payroll Costs and Paycheck Protection Program Loan Forgiveness

 Given the personal, financial, and health pressures many employees are facing, there may be instances where compensation adjustments are necessary in order to achieve the overarching purpose of the PPP.
 However, the program was not designed to encourage employers to shoehorn expenses into the covered period or to create significant windfalls for employees.
 Employers should keep these overarching principles, as well as the general principles outlined at the start of this article, in mind as they navigate the PPP loan forgiveness process in the absence of more direct guidance.

-A licensed attorney, Chris advises exempt organizations of all sizes on a wide range of issues, including tax and employee benefit related matters, representation before state and federal tax authorities, and assistance with firm audit or advisory engagements to formulate advice and counsel on important operating and tax issues.
+Chris serves as Partner and Tax Counsel at CapinCrouse.
+A licensed attorney, he advises exempt organizations of all sizes on a wide range of issues, including tax and employee benefit related matters, representation before state and federal tax authorities, and assistance with firm audit or advisory engagements to formulate advice and counsel on important operating and tax issues.
 Chris also assists clients with general tax issues, unrelated business income, charitable solicitation, and missionary employment structures.
 Prior to joining CapinCrouse in 2019, Chris served as the Executive Director of the Neighborhood Christian Legal Clinic, the nation’s largest Christian legal aid organization.
 Note: Although licensed to practice law in Indiana, Chris’s services through CapinCrouse do not involve the practice of law and consequently do not result in the creation of an attorney-client relationship.